epigen/mixscape_seurat/README.md

 [![DOI](https://zenodo.org/badge/481635018.svg)](https://zenodo.org/badge/latestdoi/481635018)

 # scCRISPR-seq Perturbation Analysis Snakemake Workflow using Seurat's Mixscape
-A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing perturbation analyses of pooled (multimodal) CRISPR screens with sc/snRNA-seq read-out (scCRISPR-seq) powered by the R package [Seurat's](https://satijalab.org/seurat/index.html) method [Mixscape](https://satijalab.org/seurat/articles/mixscape_vignette.html).
+A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing perturbation analyses of pooled (multimodal) CRISPR screens with scRNA-seq read-out (scCRISPR-seq) powered by the R package [Seurat's](https://satijalab.org/seurat/index.html) method [Mixscape](https://satijalab.org/seurat/articles/mixscape_vignette.html).

 This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
 For more details, instructions and modules check out the project's repository.
 Please consider starring and sharing modules that are useful to you, this helps me in prioritizing my efforts!